Informasjonsforvaltning/fdk-search-service/README.md

 # fdk-search-service
 This service is responsible for searching for all resources in FDK.
-The service consumes RDF parse events (Kafka) and indexing these resources as documents in Elastic Search.
+The service consumes RDF parse events (Kafka) and indexing these resources as documents (`SearchObject`s) in Elastic Search.

+### About the general `SearchObject` model
+The generalized model is used to represent all resources in FDK, with fields that are common to all resources, and used for searching.

+### About the `SearchResult` model
+The result of search queries is represented by the `SearchResult` model.
+This model contains paginated list of `SearchObject`s.

 ## Requirements
 - maven